 - 1.1.
 We place great value in our culture of honesty and mutual trust and expect you to conduct yourself in a way that upholds these values. - 1.2.
 We assess your performance to make sure you have met the learning outcomes for your modules and course.
 Such assessment can be formative or summative.
 Whilst the results of summative assessment contribute to your module mark, formative assessment is important to let you know how you are doing and any areas for development. - 1.3.
 Academic Misconduct can occur in either formative or summative assessments.
 The Office for Students defines Academic Misconduct as: any action or attempted action that may result in a student obtaining an unfair academic advantage in relation to an assessment, including but not limited to plagiarism, unauthorised collaboration and the possession of unauthorised materials during an assessment. - 1.4.
 We take reasonable steps to ensure the academic standards of our awards by: - a.
-Providing you a high-quality academic experience. - b.
-Making sure you understand our expectations of you as a learner, including the actions which will result in a disciplinary allegation and the likely penalties. - c.
-Having a clear and fair way to handle suspected academic misconduct.
-This includes making sure everyone involved in making a decision about your case is trained and has no conflict of interest. - 1.5.
+Providing you a high-quality academic experience. - Making sure you understand our expectations of you as a learner, including the b. actions which will result in a disciplinary allegation and the likely penalties. - Having a clear and fair way to handle suspected academic misconduct.
+This includes C. making sure everyone involved in making a decision about your case is trained and has no conflict of interest. - 1.5.
 In accordance with UK legislation we protect the right to free speech.
 We take as a starting point that all speech is lawful, i.e. 'within the law', unless restricted by law.
 This includes provisions of the Equality Act 2010 prohibiting discrimination.
 It also includes common law on confidentiality and privacy.
 Therefore, whilst freedom of speech within the law is protected, unlawful speech is not.
 Free speech includes lawful speech that may be offensive or hurtful to some.
 Speech that amounts to unlawful harassment or unlawful incitement to hatred or violence (for instance) does not constitute free speech within the law and is not protected. - 1.6.
-The applicability of these Regulations under the University's Collaborative Provision arrangements is detailed in Schedule A. - 1.7.
-As we have an Exceptional Circumstances process, we do not accept exceptional circumstances to be used as an explanation for academic misconduct. - Disability is not an explanation for academic misconduct but may be taken into account when deciding whether to continue with an allegation, and/or processing your case, and/or setting a penalty.
+Throughout this section of the Regulations, we refer to courses and modules.
+However, our collaborative partners may use different terminology such as programmes and/or units.
+Schedule A details Collaborative Partners' exemptions. - 1.7.
+As we have an Exceptional Circumstances process, we do not accept exceptional circumstances to be used as an explanation for academic misconduct. - 1.8.
+Disability is not an explanation for academic misconduct but may be taken into account when deciding whether to continue with an allegation, and/or processing your case, and/or setting a penalty.
 If you can demonstrate that your behaviour linked to an allegation of academic misconduct is related to a disability, we may refer you to our support for (or fitness to) study process.
-We encourage early disclosure so that we can take your disability into account. - Identifying suspected academic misconduct will usually require an academic judgment which must be evidence-based.
+We encourage early disclosure so that we can take your disability into account. - 1.9.
+Identifying suspected academic misconduct will usually require an academic judgment which must be evidence-based.
 This means that the evidence must relate to the specific type of academic misconduct that is alleged.
 However, deciding questions of fact or the penalty to apply will not require academic judgment.
 We may investigate anonymous allegations of academic misconduct. - 1.10.
 To establish that academic misconduct has taken place, the evidence against you must meet the balance of probabilities.
 This means that the evidence shows it is more likely than not that you did what has been alleged.